zray007/samalgourav.github.io/content/featured/TRR/index.md

   - Optimum Lap
 ---

 Lead a 40 member [Team RoadRunner](https://www.instagram.com/team_roadrunner_nitr/) to National finals of Formula Students Electric Vehicle Challenge(FSEV) and secured 5th position overall.
 Spearheaded the P.R., maintained Alumni relations and Sponsorships of the club.
+Transitioned the team from combustion vehicle to an electric one.